 RESP 2204 - Clinical III This course is a continuation of practical clinical application of the critical respiratory care patient in the intensive care unit with emphasis on ventilator management.
 Emphasis will also be placed on the respiratory care management of patients in the home setting and sleep laboratory with the student rotating through a respiratory home care company and sleep lab.
 This course will also include the Clinical Skills laboratory.
 Prerequisites: RESP 2102 and concurrent enrollment in RESP 2324.
 RESP 2213 - Neonatal and Pediatric Respiratory Care A study of the respiratory care of neonatal and pediatric patients, including the etiology, and pathophysiology of neonatal and pediatric respiratory disorders as well as the respiratory care procedures used in the management of these patients.
-Prerequisites: RESP 1233, RESP 1354, and RESP 1313.
+Prerequisites: RESP 1232, RESP 1354, and RESP 1313.
+RESP 2311 - Mechanical Ventilator Lab A hands-on lab designed to practice ventilator management strategies and techniques using patient scenarios.
+Knowledge gained in RESP 1522 and RESP 2324 will be utilized in this lab.
 RESP 2324 - Advanced Topics in Mechanical Ventilation This course is a continuation of RESP 1522.
 Topics covered include: hazards and complications of mechanical ventilation, monitoring of mechanically ventilated patients, ventilator troubleshooting, invasive vs. non-invasive ventilation, and novel modes of ventilation.
 Prerequisite: RESP 1522.
 RESP 2352 - Respiratory Care Pharmacology This course includes an introduction to the total scope of pharmacology, the general classifications, uses, and responses to drugs, with a detailed presentation of drugs specific to respiratory care.
 Prerequisites: RESP 1354 and RESP 1313.
 RESP 2414 - Clinical IV This course is a continuation of respiratory care management of the critical respiratory patient in the intensive care unit with emphasis on hemodynamic monitoring.
 In addition, students will experience respiratory care management of critically ill newborns through rotations in the neonatal intensive care unit.
 The student will also have a rotation through the heart catheterization lab.
 This course will include the Clinical Skills laboratory.
 Prerequisites: RESP 2204, RESP 2324 and concurrent enrollment in RESP 2493.
 RESP 2452 - NBRC Review This course is designed to review all didactics and clinical materials relative to the discipline of respiratory care and prepare students for the National Board for Respiratory Care (NBRC) CRT and RRT examinations.
 Computerized practice exams will be utilized during the review.
 The NBRC, CRT, and RRT Self-Assessment examinations will be administered during this course.
 Prerequisites: All previous respiratory care courses.
 RESP 2493 - Respiratory Critical Care A study of cardiopulmonary critical care procedures.
 Covers diverse topics such as: intensive care patient monitoring procedures, cardiopulmonary resuscitation, invasive pulmonary techniques, transport of the critically ill patient and hyperbaric respiratory care.
 Prerequisites: RESP 2204, RESP 2324, and RESP 2563.
 RESP 2563 - Cardiopulmonary Diagnostics A study of advanced laboratory and clinical diagnostic procedures, including arterial blood gases, electrodes and quality control, hemodynamic calculations, non-invasive monitoring techniques, and advanced pulmonary function studies.
-Prerequisites: RESP 1233, RESP 1354, and RESP 1443.
+Prerequisites: RESP 1232, RESP 1354, and RESP 1443.
 RESP 2990 - Selected Topics in Respiratory Therapy The study and/or analysis of a selected topic in Respiratory Care.
 May be repeated with a different topic.
 ROBOTICS AND AUTOMATION TECHNOLOGY See Electronics Technology Program Course Descriptions